tlitre/HanabiPlayer/README.md

 `play_round` contains reasoning for deciding that the game has ended and reasoning for how to play a move.
 Currently, this consists of drawing a card if possible, trying to play a safe card, trying to discard a safe card, trying to inform the other player of new knowledge, then trying to discard as a last resort.

 `play_game` puts everything together, constructing the Board, Deck, Hands, and Knowledge, then starting the first move.

+### CleverAgent

+The agent in agent.pl uses a few conventions to some success, scoring as high as 24 in our testing – though it averages in the low teens.

+`agent_reasoner` contains the main reasoner, with a series of disjunctions that decide what to do given the current state

+`card_is_important` checks whether a card is a 5 or the last left of its kind

+`get_opponent_playable` finds playable cards in our opponents hand

+`get_own_playable`, `value_possibly_playable`, and `suite_possibly_playable` reason on the knowledge the agent has about its cards, deeming something playable if the information known leads to the card potentially being playable

+`decide_best_clue` finds a clue that maximizes the proportion of playable cards touched when giving a clue, deciding on an attribute and a specific clue